 '''

 $ vim lib/simplegit.rb

-$ git commit -am 'Make ls-tree function recursive'
+$ git commit -am 'made the ls-tree function recursive'

+'''

+'''

-[featureB e5b0fdc] Make ls-tree function recursive
+[featureB e5b0fdc] made the ls-tree function recursive

 1 files changed, 1 insertions(+), 1 deletions(-)

 $ vim lib/simplegit.rb

-$ git commit -am 'Add ls-files'
+$ git commit -am 'add ls-files'

-[featureB 8512791] Add ls-files
+[featureB 8512791] add ls-files

 1 files changed, 5 insertions(+), 0 deletions(-)

 '''

-Jessica's repository now looks like this:
+Jessica's repository looks like this:

-Figure 66.
 Jessica's initial commit history.

-She's ready to push her work, but gets an email from Josie that a branch with some initial "featureB" work on it was already pushed to the server as the featureBee branch.
-Jessica needs to merge those changes with her own before she can push her work to the server.
-Jessica first fetches Josie's changes with git fetch:
+She's ready to push up her work, but gets an e-mail from Josie that a branch with some initial work on it was already pushed to the server as featureBee.
+Jessica first needs to merge those changes in with her own before she can push to the server.
+She can then fetch Josie's changes down with git fetch: